A Christmas Story 2: Production

-The movie was filmed in New Westminster, British Columbia, Canada.
+A Christmas Story 2 was filmed in New Westminster, British Columbia, Canada.
+The meat market scene was filmed in the Gastown section of Vancouver, British Columbia.
+The department store scene was in the city's primary train station.

+The film had no involvement from Peter Billingsley, who had played Ralphie in the original film and indicated he had been pitched several proposals for sequels to A Christmas Story but rejected them all until 2022's A Christmas Story Christmas: "There's been some bad ideas that I've been pitched.
+Or people just wanting to monetize it.
+Any time something's successful, you know Hollywood: 'Do it again, do it again, do it again.' (...)
+The low-hanging fruit [was always], 'Ralphie wants something new.
+What object do adults want?
+And he'll go crazy trying to get it.'
+[There's] just no thought being put into what that journey was".
+Billingsley has, to date, refused to watch A Christmas Story 2.

 Release

 The film was released straight to DVD on October 30, 2012.

 In 2019, the film aired as part of the Best Christmas Ever block on AMC.

 Critical reception

 The film received mostly negative reviews.
 While being praised for attempts to portray 1940s-era America, much of the criticism was directed at the reliance of slapstick humor and its inferior derivation of the 1983 film.
 On review aggregator Rotten Tomatoes it has only three reviews from critics, all of them negative.

 FleshEatingZipper panned the film, writing that the slapstick elements in the film detracted from the movie while praising the attempt to "replicate a 40s-era Midwest".
 Brian Orndorf of Blu-ray.com wrote: "Shamelessly derivative and plasticized, A Christmas Story 2 will only have you wondering why you're not watching the original picture again".